lleonori/gymnasium-fastify/README.md

-# Gymnasium-Fastify
+# GYMNASIUM-FASTIFY

-Gymnasium-Fastify is a Fastify project for booking lesson.
+Gymnasium-Fastify is a Fastify project for Gymnasium gym.

 ## Installation